Concurrent Certificate in Creative Writing and Narrative Arts (CWNA)

 Undergraduate students in any program in Level 2 or above who have completed 3 units of Level 1 English and Cultural Studies + 3 units of Creative Writing electives (from 2CW3—Genre and Creative Writing, 3CP3–Writing Practices and 3CW3—Creative Writing in/for with Communities).

-18 units of courses, including a 3-unit capstone seminar that gives students the opportunity to develop a single piece or set of smaller pieces over the course of the year.
+18 units of courses, including a 3-unit capstone seminar that gives students the opportunity to develop a single piece or set of smaller pieces over the year.
 Any student wishing to also complete the Minor in English and Cultural Studies should make note that no more than 6 units may be double-counted toward both the concurrent certificate and minor requirements.